Preparing the Career Professional

 A central focus of the Transformative Graduate Education experience is preparing students for their future careers, whether in the academy, government, or industry.
 To help our students succeed and standout in the job market, we offer a range of seminars, workshops, presentations and other professional development opportunities.

 The Graduate School, Graduate Life Center and Career Services work together throughout the year to provide networking and educational sessions for our students.
 And several of the Graduate School's courses, such as Communicating Science, help our students gain an edge over their competition.

-For those who plan to explore or return to careers outside academe, one of our key offerings is the “Preparing Career Professional” course, taught by Associate Dean Muhammad Hajj.
+For those who plan to explore or return to careers outside academe, one of our key offerings is the “Preparing Career Professional” course, taught by Associate Dean Kevin Edgar.
 Throughout the semester, speakers from different fields including company CEOs and vice presidents, faculty members and alumni who successfully started successful businesses, and others who have had different experiences share their insights and tips with graduate students.

 Students who have taken this class have said they want to know what to expect in industry, even if they later choose to pursue a job in the academy.
 And those who do become professors have said this class helps them understand what their students may need to succeed in their fields.